Inverse-closedness of weighted Schur and BGS type quasi-Banach algebras: Schur-type algebras

-We require the following technical lemma for weights. \begin{lemma} \cite[Lemma 8]{GroLei} Let $\nu$ be an unbounded admissible weight $\nu$.
-Then there is a sequence of admissible weights $\nu_n$ satisfying \begin{enumerate} \item $\nu_{n+1}\leq\nu_n\leq\nu$ for all $n\in\mathbb{N}$; \item there are constants $c_n>0$ such that $\nu\leq c_n\nu_n$ for all $n\in\mathbb{N}$; and \item $\displaystyle \lim_{n\to\infty} \nu_n = 1$ uniformly on compact sets of $\mathbb{R}^d$. \end{enumerate} \end{lemma}
+We require the following technical lemma for weights. \begin{lemma} \cite[Lemma 8]{GroLei} Let $\omega$ be an unbounded admissible weight $\omega$.
+Then there is a sequence of admissible weights $\omega_n$ satisfying \begin{enumerate} \item $\omega_{n+1}\leq\omega_n\leq\omega$ for all $n\in\mathbb{N}$; \item there are constants $c_n>0$ such that $\omega\leq c_n\omega_n$ for all $n\in\mathbb{N}$; and \item $\displaystyle \lim_{n\to\infty} \omega_n = 1$ uniformly on compact sets of $\mathbb{R}^d$. \end{enumerate} \end{lemma}

-Next we state a lemma whose proof goes along the same line of the proof of \cite[Lemma 9 (a)]{GroLei} with minor modification. \begin{lemma} Let $\nu$ be an admissible weight on $\mathbb{R}^d$ which also satisfies the weak growth condition, that is,
+Next, we state a lemma whose proof goes along the same line of the proof of \cite[Lemma 9 (a)]{GroLei} with minor modification. \begin{lemma} Let $\omega$ be an admissible weight on $\mathbb{R}^d$ which also satisfies the weak growth condition.
+Then, for all $A=A^\ast \in \mathcal{S}^p_\omega$ and weights $\omega_n$ as in Lemma \ref{lem:8},